Mysterious sea creature found on beach

 "We have porpoises washing up quite regularly, as well as dolphins and seals - and sometimes sheep," he said.

-Dr Forman, a bioscience specialist, said: "It's jaw line suggests it is like a cetacean whale or a dolphin."
+Dr Forman, a bioscience specialist, said: "Its jaw line suggests it is like a cetacean whale or a dolphin."